keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 ## Differences between versions

-- The `spec.Revision` field is introduced in v1alpha2.
+- The `spec.revision` field is introduced in v1alpha2.

 ## See also